JamesSkemp/words/content/post/philosophical-thoughts-7102007.md

 +++
 title = "Philosophical thoughts - 7/10/2007"
-summary = "Do you believe science has the possibility of becoming more than it is?" draft = false comments = true date = "2007-07-11T06:45:00-05:00"
+description = "Do you believe science has the possibility of becoming more than it is?" draft = false comments = true date = "2007-07-11T06:45:00-05:00"